nielsAD/muddy/README.md

 Muddy is a  moderator bot for Twitch with support for Discord configuration and logging.

-For every moderator action (ban, timeout, change of chat mode), Muddy will send a message to a predefined discord channel with a snapshot of the chatroom at that moment.
+For every moderator action (ban, timeout, change of chat mode), Muddy will send a message to a predefined Discord channel with a snapshot of the chatroom at that moment.
 For example:

 ```
 Muddy-bot Log